kilianpaquier/craft/README.md

   name: github | gitlab
   # release specific options
   release:
+    # which action to use for github releasing
+    # only available for github, semantic-release will be automatically set for gitlab
+    action: semantic-release | release-drafter
     # whether the release should run automatically
     auto: true | false
     # whether backmerging should be configured for main, staging and develop branches